dapr/docs/reference/api/state.md

 When a strong consistency hint is attached, a state store should:

-* For read requests, the state store should return the most up-to-date data consistently acorss replicas.
+* For read requests, the state store should return the most up-to-date data consistently across replicas.
 * For write/delete requests, the state store should synchronisely replicate updated data to configured quorum before completing the write request.

 ### Retry Policy